-The following would in principle be considered material:
+The following would in principle be considered material: - financial obligations towards the Company that are not negotiated at arm's length and - current shareholdings of more than 1% or other investments of equivalent value;

-- financial obligations towards the Company that are not negotiated at arm's length and - current shareholdings of more than 1% or other investments of equivalent value; - ii. economic interests (e.g. shares, other ownership rights and memberships, holdings and other economic interests in commercial Customers, intellectual property rights, loans granted to a company owned by Members of the Board of Directors); - iii. any personal relationship with other Members of the Board of Directors and/or Key Function Holders of the Company or its Subsidiaries, with any qualifying Shareholders of the Company or its Subsidiaries, or with Customers, suppliers or competitors of the Company or its Subsidiaries as well as where the appointee is involved in any legal proceedings or out-of-court disputes against the Company or its Subsidiaries; - iv. any business, professional [such as holding management or senior position(s)] or commercial relationship that the Member may have or has with the Company or its Subsidiaries or with Customers, suppliers or competitors of the Company or its Subsidiaries; or has had, over the past two years, any of such relationship with such entities.
-The materiality of these relationships depends on what (financial) value they represent to the business of the appointee or their close relatives or such entities; - v. other employments and previous employments within the recent past (e.g. during the last five years);
+- i.i. economic interests (e.g. shares, other ownership rights and memberships, holdings and other economic interests in commercial Customers, intellectual property rights, loans granted by the Company to a company owned by Members of the Board of Directors); - ii. any personal or professional relationships relationship with other Members of the owners of qualifying holdings in Board of Directors and/or Key Function Holders of the Company; - iii. personal or professional relationshipsits Subsidiaries, with Personnelany qualifying Shareholders of the Company or its Subsidiaries, or with entities included within the scope of prudential consolidation (e.g. close family relationships);Customers, suppliers or competitors of the Company or its Subsidiaries as well as where the appointee is involved in any legal proceedings or out-of-court disputes against the Company or its Subsidiaries; - iii.iv. any business, professional [such as holding management or senior position(s)] or commercial relationship that the Member may have or has with the Company or its Subsidiaries or with Customers, suppliers or competitors of the Company or its Subsidiaries; or has had, over the past two years, any of such relationship with such entities.
+The materiality of these relationships depends on what (financial) value they represent to the business of the appointee or their close relatives or such entities; - iv.v. other employments and previous employments within the recent past (e.g. during the last five years); - v.vi. personal or professional relationships with relevant external stakeholders (e.g. being associated with material suppliers, consultancies or other service providers);

-- vi. personal or professional relationships with relevant external stakeholders (e.g. being associated with material suppliers, consultancies or other service providers); - vii. membership in a body or ownership of a body or entity with conflicting interests; - viii. position of political influence as or political relationships with, for example, a local politician (e.g. mayor), a public employee (e.g. governmental job), a president of a political party, a member of Cabinet, or a member of a regional or national government over the past two years; including in situations where the Member is a Politically Exposed Person;
+- vi.vii. membership in a body or ownership of a body or entity with conflicting interests; - viii. position of political influence as or political relationships with, for example, a local politician (e.g. mayor), a public employee (e.g. governmental job), a president of a political party, a member of Cabinet, or a member of a regional or national government over the past two years; including in situations where athe Member of the Board of Directors is a Politically Exposed Person;